-On January 14, 2014, the United States Court of Appeals for the District of Columbia Circuit vacated and remanded part of the Commission's Open Internet rules.
-Subsequently, on May 15, 2014, the Federal Communications Commission or FCC released a Notice of Proposed Rulemaking to consider new rules.
-We cannot predict the outcome of this rulemaking or predict whether any new rules will be subject to a legal appeal.
+On March 12, 2015, the Federal Communications Commission, or FCC, released an order that would prevent broadband Internet access providers from degrading or otherwise disrupting a broad range of services provisioned over consumers' and enterprises' broadband Internet access lines.
+A number of providers and trade organizations have appealed the FCC's order.
+We cannot predict the outcome of this rulemaking or predict whether the FCC's rules will be upheld on appeal.
 Although we believe interference with access to our products and services is unlikely, broadband Internet access provider interference has occurred in limited circumstances in the United States and could result in a loss of existing users and increased costs, and could impair our ability to attract new users, thereby negatively impacting our revenue and growth.